Essenceia/essenceia.github.io/content/projects/Ethernet_Switch_ASIC/index.md

 caption="I have been eyeing the [wafer.space](https://wafer.space/) 0.5×1 slot so hard these days I might be starting to burn a hole through it.
 But alas, regrettably good practice requires to have something silicon proven before blowing up the area budget."
 >}}

 At which point, my measly four entries for the address resolution table just isn’t going to cut it.
 To address that, I can either scale the number of entries up with more pure digital logic as I am doing now, or change paradigms entirely and move to the analog realm.
-Because in this beautiful land  lives the mystical creature known for its low lookup latency and its far superior scaling prowess that is the content-addressable memory, or CAM for short. :rainbow:.
+Because in this beautiful land  lives the mystical creature known for its low lookup latency and its far superior scaling prowess that is the [content-addressable memory, or CAM](https://en.wikipedia.org/wiki/Content-addressable_memory) for short. 🌈

 Although realistically I could maybe scale up the number of entries with a pure digital approach a few more orders of two’s, this would require significant additional logic complexity and would stretch my tight timing even more.
 But if I wanted say 64 entries or more, a CAM would be the way to go.

 ## Closing words

-So while I wait to get this first generation silicon back from the fab the next item on my to-do list is to build an analog content-addressable memory for sky130.
+So while I wait to get this first generation silicon back from the fab the next item on my TODO list is to build an analog content-addressable memory for sky130.

 Meanwhile, some of my previous silicon has started coming back with the first-generation systolic array recently landing in my mailbox!

 {{< figure
 src="devboard.jpg"
-caption="The devboard for the first Global Foundries experimental shuttle chip featuring [my first generation systolic array accelerator (mentioned in the previous Two weeks until tapeout article](https://talesonthewire.com/projects/two_weeks_until_tapeout/) has recently arrived.
+caption="The devboard for the first Global Foundries experimental shuttle chip featuring [my first generation systolic array accelerator, mentioned in the previous Two weeks until tapeout article](https://talesonthewire.com/projects/two_weeks_until_tapeout/) has recently arrived.
 Hold on tight to your probes, it’s bring-up time !"
 >}}

 But before any of that can start, there's [one tradition I will never miss out on!](https://talesonthewire.com/projects/tapeout_tradition/)

 {{< figure
 src="coffee.jpg"
-caption="Waffle House, but the waffles have already vanished."
+caption="Waffle House, but the waffles have already vanished. 🧇"
 >}}